 8. Rewarding Packages

 If you want to earn a handsome amount of money, MBA after BTech is the right choice for you.
-It depends on your experience and the skills you have developed.
-The more experience you gain the higher will be your salary.
+Apart from experience and the skills, the more experience you gain the higher will be your salary.

 Those with an MBA degree have managerial skills and other skills in addition to the technical expertise in their domain.
 These factors contribute to a higher pay scale for engineering plus MBA graduates.